 (e) the redemption of securities in accordance with their terms,

 provided the listing of such securities was first suspended.

+1.9 Issuers and/or sponsors must inform the JSE immediately if events in 1.8 arise.

-1.9 Where an issuer seeks the approval from holders of securities for the removal of listing, the following must be adhered:
+1.10 Where an issuer seeks the approval from holders of securities for the removal of listing, the following must be adhered to:

-(a) a circular must be sent to holders of securities complying with 11.1, clearly stating the reason for the removal;
+(a) a circular must be sent to holders of securities complying with [11.1], clearly stating the reason for the removal;

 (b) a fair offer must be made to all holders of securities disclosing the terms and conditions;

-(c) the board of the issuer must obtain a fairness opinion, which must be included in the circular, with a statement by the board confirming that the offer is fair to holders of securities of the issuer (excluding any related party/ies if they are holders of equity securities); and
+(c) the board of the issuer must obtain a fairness opinion, which must be included in the circular, with a statement by the board confirming that the offer is fair to holders of securities of the issuer (excluding the offeror, their associates and any party acting in concert ); and

 (d) include a notice of general meeting and removal of listing resolution in the circular.
 At least 75% of the votes of all holders of the securities, present or represented by proxy at the general meeting, must cast their vote in favour of such resolution excluding any votes from the offeror, their associates and any party acting in concert.